Funding for Postgraduate pre-registration nursing courses (PGDip Adult Nursing and PG Dip Mental Health Nursing).

 The Department of Health will provide access to exceptional support of up to £3,000 per year for those students in severe hardship.

-If you are a student on an NHS course which started in September 2017 or after, you may be eligible for additional NHS support from their Learning Support Fund.
+If you are a student on an NHS course, you may be eligible for additional NHS support from their Learning Support Fund.
 Part of the support the NHS offer is the Exceptional Support Fund for students facing financial difficulty.
-Please note if you wish to apply for the Exceptional Support Fund, you must have applied and received a decision from the BU Hardship Fund first.
+Please note if you wish to apply for the Exceptional Support Fund, you must have applied and received a decision from the BU Financial Support Fund first.

 Can international students apply?